ppekko/LxDemOWin/demo/README.md

 # Info
-The following project produces a 2.2kb application which loads up OpenGL and initialises a window.
+The following project produces a 2.2kb (2239 bytes built on Arch Linux) application which loads up OpenGL and initialises a window.

 # Building
 You require: